usishi/ebabil/README.md

 ebabil
 ======

-A Simple Commercial Automation Software (written by node.js)
+A Simple Commercial Automation Software (written with node.js)